robbiewilcox76/Malloc_Proj/README.txt

   to the first chunk's metadata.
 We do this until we have iterated through every chunk of memory, coalescing any adjacent free chunks that we find.

 Test Plan:
+  (a) In order for our library to be correct, it must have the following properties:
+      Correctly allocates desired amount of bytes and returns pointer to the first byte of that requested payload Prints appropriate error message when 0 or less bytes were requested or if there is not enough space left to allocate desired bytes
+      Correctly handles bytes reserved for metadata of each chunk of memory, ensuring that each chunk is in its correct place and that the client cannot access the metadata
+      Does not allow a client to access the backing memory array Correctly determines if a chunk is free or not Correctly determines if a pointer is valid or not (allocated by mymalloc() and points to correct address) Correctly manipulates the metadata to indicate whether a chunk is free or not Properly frees a chunk when requested, not manipulating any other chunks in the process Properly coalesces adjacent free chunks when possible If there is memory remaining after malloc() requests bytes but not enough to allocate another chunk, should return entire memory chunk containing some extra memory to client
+  (b)
+  (c)

 memgrind: